-The Connecticut Hearing Voices Network (CT HVN) is designed to enhance current opportunities for voice hearers, persons who see visions or have other unusual sensory perceptions to find and build supportive peer communities through support groups and community education.
+The Connecticut Hearing Voices Network (CTHVN) is designed to enhance current opportunities for people who hear voices, see visions or have other unusual sensory perceptions to find and build supportive peer communities through support groups and community education.

-CT HVN’s ethos is built upon the idea that people are not broken and that they recover best when they are surrounded by others with shared experiences who view themselves as capable individuals.
-We view individuals as experts on themselves, and hold that their experiences, whatever they may be are real.
-We are committed to providing a safe, supportive and judgment free space at the CT HVN support groups where one may discuss whatever they choose without fear of judgment.
+CTHVN’s ethos is built upon the idea that people are not broken, and that they recover best when they are surrounded by others with shared experiences who view themselves as capable individuals.
+We view individuals as experts on themselves, and hold that their experiences, whatever they may be, are real.
+We are committed to providing a safe, supportive and judgment free space at the CTHVN support groups, where people can discuss whatever they choose without fear of judgment.

 Our focus is on wellness, not illness.
-There is no attendance or notes taken so persons can be free to express themselves with full confidentiality.
+There is no attendance or notes taken, so people can be free to express themselves with full confidentiality.
 Our groups are social, not clinical, and we hope to make the groups available to all who have lived experience whether they are in the community, a hospital or a prison.

-CT HVN provides ongoing Facilitator Trainings.
-Stay tuned for future training opportunities later this year.
+CTHVN provides ongoing Facilitator Trainings.
+Stay tuned for future training opportunities.